allenwu97/EDAM/README.md

 # EDAM
-The code and pretrain models of EDAM(Embedded Discriminative Attention Mechanism for Weakly SupervisedSemantic Segmentation)
+The code and pretrain models of EDAM(Embedded Discriminative Attention Mechanism for Weakly Supervised Semantic Segmentation)

 ## Env
 We train our model with Python 3.5, PyTorch 1.1.0 and 4 Tesla V100 GPUs with 16 GB memory.
 Other Python modules can be installed by running